-The LLM in Insurance Law has been established by a leading expert in the field, Professor Philip Rawlings, with the aim of filling a significant gap in the current academic and professional training market in the UK and Europe.
-The programme will equip students with the knowledge, skills and practical tools needed to gain a thorough understanding of the insurance industry and how it is regulated.
+The LLM in Insurance Law was established by a leading expert in the field, Professor Philip Rawlings, with the aim of filling a significant gap in the current academic and professional training market.
+The programme will equip you with the knowledge, skills and practical tools needed to gain a thorough understanding of insurance law, practice and regulation.

 Apply online for the LLM in Insurance Law:

 On the application form you will be applying for entry to your chosen LLM programme.
 All individual module choices will be finalised after enrolment and induction.
 You will have a two-week induction and a full week of teaching before making your selection to enable you to make an informed final choice.

 An understanding of insurance and insurance law is a vital part of any lawyer's education.
 The influence of insurance can be seen in the way it shapes other areas of law by the simple fact that much litigation is, in effect, between insurance companies.

 Professor Philip Rawlings, Programme Director

 Miriam Goldby, Philip Rawlings, Jonathan Moss, Tina Loverdou

 You may use the sample LLM timetable as a guide, but please be aware that times and venues may change.